odk-x/docs/odkx-src/build-app.rst

   These steps are not part of the running example.
 They are provided here for reference.

-Assuming you have created a :file:`testForm.xlsx`, the appropriate directory structures for :file:`testForm.xlsx`, and then properly generated and saved the :file:`formDef.json`, the following lines would need to be added into the :file:`framework.xlsx` *survey* worksheet.
+Assuming you have created a :file:`testForm.xlsx`, the appropriate directory structures for :file:`testForm.xlsx`, and then properly generated and saved the :file:`formDef.json`, the following lines would need to be added to the :file:`framework.xlsx` *survey* worksheet.

 .. csv-table:: Example Framework Survey Worksheet
   :header: "branch_label", "url", "clause", "condition", "type", "values_list", "display.text", "display.hint"